If you have ever watched crime scene investigation shows on television, then you’ve probably seen depictions of a Forensic Video Analysis expert.

 It’s never going to hurt to have post-secondary education.

-We aren’t currently aware of any bachelor’s degree dedicated solely to video forensics.
+We aren’t currently aware of any bachelor’s degree dedicated solely to field of forensic video analysis.

-When it comes to having specific skills, many public sector employers (such as law enforcement), will provide specialized training required for performing video forensics.
+When it comes to having specific skills, many public sector employers (such as law enforcement), will provide specialized training required to become a forensic video analyst.

 Therefore, the value of a post-secondary education is more to have exposure to critical thinking and writing skills, which will be required and beneficial to truly succeeding in this field.

-Successfully obtaining a video forensics position, like most jobs today, is competitive.
+Successfully obtaining a forensic video analyst or technician position, like most jobs today, is competitive.

 Without some sort of post-secondary education, will likely put you at a disadvantage.